 - of or characterized by the coordination of integral parts; organized

 - of or relating to the essential constitutional laws regulating the government of a stateorganic law

 - of, relating to, or grown with the use of fertilizers or pesticides deriving from animal or vegetable matter, rather than from chemicals

 - any substance, such as a fertilizer or pesticide, that is derived from animal or vegetable matter

 1510s, "serving as an organ or instrument," from Latin organicus, from Greek organikos "of or pertaining to an organ, serving as instruments or engines," from organon "instrument" (see organ).
 Sense of "from organized living beings" is first recorded 1778 (earlier this sense was in organical, mid-15c.).
 Meaning "free from pesticides and fertilizers" first attested 1942.
 Organic chemistry is attested from 1831.

-Using or produced with fertilizers of animal or vegetable matter, using no synthetic fertilizers or pesticides.
+- Using or produced with fertilizers or pesticides that are strictly of animal or vegetable origin.

 In medicine, a descriptive term for things or conditions that have to do with an organ in the body.
 The term can also refer to something that is derived from living organisms.